 Speaker: Roman Mazur, Head of Engineering - Appear Here

 "I’ve long believed that speed is the ultimate weapon in business,” said Dave Girouard, the former president of Google’s enterprise business.
 "All else being equal, the fastest company in any market will win".
 In this presentation Roman Mazur will discuss how Appear Here, the pop-up space rental specialist consistently applies a high level of quality while running at full speed.
-He will demonstrate how new technologies such as automation and AI have helped software work more efficiently and engineered a competitive edge.
+Roman will demonstrate how new technologies, process and communication have helped Appear Here's software work more efficiently, and engineered a competitive edge.

-Good UX is the competitive edge - a better app experience means more market share.
+Good UX is increasingly the competitive edge in E-commerce - a better app experience means more market share.
 But what do customers really want, how do we test, and are we delivering it?
-This panel session will address how firms are integrating and optimising tools for omni-channel marketing, and also best practices for cross browser testing to ensure a seamless experience.
-We’ll also cover performance and load testing, as well as how customer's expectations for UX are shaping challenges for the future.
+This panel session will address how firms are integrating and optimising tools for omni-channel marketing, inclduing the options for cross browser testing to ensure a seamless experience.
+The panel will also cover performance and load testing, as well as how customer's expectations for UX are shaping challenges for the future.

 Moderator: Louis Powell, Head of Digital Experiences & UK Apps - Google